|Frequently Asked Questions about bamboo (information collected from different sources)

 The following are questions that our customers ask on a regular basis about many bamboo related topics.
 Growing tips, maintaining, fertilizing, watering, growth habits, etc.

-What’s the difference between running bamboo and clumping bamboo?
+What’s the difference between invasive bamboo and non invasive bamboo?

 How does bamboo grow?